leybme/WpfSerialPortMonitor/README.md

 ## Contact

-For questions or feedback, please reach out to the repository maintainer at [email@example.com](mailto:email@example.com).
+For questions or feedback, please reach out to the repository maintainer at [nly@hcmiu.edu.vn](mailto:nly@hcmiu.edu.vn).